 I also didn’t cover graphs for other uses in games.
 Although graph search is an obvious match for pathfinding on maps, you can also use it for lots of other problems.
 You could represent rooms (nodes) and hallways (edges) in a dungeon exploration game.
 You could represent players (nodes) and their friendships (edges) in a social game.
 You could represent possible behaviors as a graph and then search over it to decide which behavior to execute.
 You could represent all possible board configurations as nodes and game moves as edges and then search over a portion of it to decide how to move.
 You could represent an NPC’s state as a node and the actions as edges.
 You could represent conversation topics in an NPC dialog database.
 You could use graphs for generating rivers and roads in a map generator.
 You could represent your game’s economy as a graph, with wheat and bread as nodes and baking as an edge.
 3D polygonal meshes can also be viewed as graphs.
 Graphs are a neat abstraction.
 If you can make your data look like a graph, you can reuse a wide variety of graph algorithms.

-There’s lots more written about graphs and graph theory; Wikipedia may be a reasonable starting point.
+There’s lots more written about graphs and graph theory.
+Plus magazine has lots of links to interesting uses of graphs and Wikipedia may also be a reasonable starting point.